-For greater transparency, the Company implemented poll voting in 2015.
+For greater transparency, the Company implemented poll voting since 2015.
 This entails shareholders being invited to vote on each resolution by poll, thereby allowing all shareholders present or represented at the meeting to vote on a one share, one vote basis.
 The voting results of all votes cast for, or against, each resolution is then announced at the meeting.
 The detailed results of each resolution are announced via SGXNet after the general meetings.
-The Company will continue to conduct the voting by poll at the forthcoming AGM in accordance with the recommendation made by the Code and the Listing Manual of the SGX-ST.
+The Company will continue to conduct the voting by poll at the forthcoming AGM in accordance with the recommendation made by the Code and the Listing Manual of the SGX-ST. For cost effective purposes, the voting of the resolutions at the Company's general meetings were conducted by manual polling.